cric96/alchemist-with-genetics/README.md

 I use [Alchemist]() as a simulator to evaluate the fitness function of an aggregate program.
 The target program is simple (the classic hop count).

-As a Neuroevolution algorithm, I choose NEAT (Neuroevolution of augmenting topologies) because it is simple and intuitive.
+As a Evolutionary algorithms, I choose NEAT (Neuroevolution of augmenting topologies) because it is simple and intuitive.
 Furthermore, in literature is used in different work with good results.

+As exploratory testing, I try to evolve Graph Neural Network using plain Evolutionary algorithm.
 ## 🔴 Results

 Currently, there isn't any good result found.
 The fitness goes to 0 but, when I try the network in